Venson-W/Venson-W.github.io/content/project/Granular model on gouge shearing/index.md

 ---
 title:
-summary: The project aims to develope an efficient hybrid numerical framework enabling us to model the fluid migration and fluid-fault interactions in the fault structure.
+summary: The project plans to extrapolate the grain-scale frictional evolution and pore poressure transition induced by shearing with the CFD-DEM method.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"